 2.2.2 Land Preparations

 Flat beds (1 m x 1 m) were made to keep applied nutrients from being washed into other plots.
 The experimental design was a randomized complete block design replicated three times.
 Treatments consisted of farmyard manure (poultry manure (PM) and pig waste manure (PWM)), fertilizer (NPK 20:10:10 and 15:15:15) and various combinations of NPK and farmyard manure arranged in 3 x 4 factorial experimental design.
-The treatments are as below;
+The treatments are as below.